 - the date and time of your visit to the site

 - the type of browser and operating system you have used.

 We will not disclose or publish information that identifies individual machines, or potentially identifies sub-groupings of addresses, without consent or otherwise in accordance with the NSW Privacy and Personal Information Protection Act 1988.

 Only sessional cookies are used from the NSW Mental Health Commission site to collect information.
 This information is unable to be retained once the user session has ceased.

 What happens with the information I provide on the enquiries form on the website?

-The enquiries form on the website allows users to contact the Mental Health Commission of NSW.
+The enquiries form on the website allows users to contact the NSW Mental Health Commission.
 We ask for people using this form to provide personal details for the purpose of receiving a reply to their enquiry.
 This information will only be used for the purpose for which it was provided.
 We will not add your email address or name to any mailing list, or disclose the information to anyone else without your permission except in accordance with the Privacy and Personal Information Protection Act 1988.

 What happens with the information I provide on the enewsletter subscription form on the website?